Improving CSR risk management during the sourcing process

 The mutual commitments provided in the Responsible Sourcing Charter are based on the fundamental principles of the UN Global Compact, in the field of human rights, working conditions, the environment and the fight against corruption.

-The KYS (Know Your Supplier) plan
+The Know Your Supplier plan

-- Regulatory risks due to non-compliance with international regulations (relating to money laundering and terrorist financing, sanctions and embargos; fight against corruption and influence peddling; the duty of care Law of 27 March 2017 and the UK Modern Slavery Act of 2015, etc.)
+- regulatory risks due to non-compliance with international regulations (relating to money laundering and terrorist financing, sanctions and embargos; fight against corruption and influence peddling; the duty of care Law of 27 March 2017 and the UK Modern Slavery Act of 2015, etc.);

 The operational risk is also evaluated through the assessment of suppliers' financial situation and default risk.